rhermitt/BrotherLabelPrinterSDKSampleApp/README.md

 # Brother Label Printer SDK Sample App
-Welcome to the Brother Label Printer SDK Sample App.
+Welcome to the Brother Label Printer Android SDK Sample App.
 I developed this sample app while working as a Technical Marketing Intern at Brother International Corporation in order to demonstrate the available printing functionality.